AbeKdm/ZumRailsTest/README.md

 # ZumRailsPosts Interview Test - Avi Kedem

-A brief description of what this project does and who it's for
+## A brief description of the project's functionality and the structure of the solution

-## I've structured the solution into four layers:
+The solution is structured into four layers:

 #### Client
 A basic Angular client interacting with the API.